ECE-196/docs/content/tutorial/MiniProj3.md

 ### Introduction

-This part I will show you how to connect a led to the esp32 board, via breadboard.
-You can also directly connect it to the pins if you want, but I won't be showing it here
+This part I will show you how to connect a led to the esp32 board, via lightshield in this case.
+You can also directly connect it to the pins or via a breadboard, but I won't be showing it here since using the lightshield makes it much easier.

 ### Objective
  Learn how to connect simple components to the esp32 devboard.